medialab/xan/docs/cmd/from.md

     npy - Numpy array

+Some formats can be streamed, some others require the full file to be loaded into memory.
+The streamable formats are `ndjson`, `jsonl`, `txt` and `npy`.

 from options:
     -f, --format <format>  Format to convert from.
 Will be inferred from file extension if not given.
 Must be specified when reading